Introduction

 They suffer because the timeline is hard to scan, hard to explain, or hard to update.

-A project timeline creates value when another person can see what happens when, where the project may get blocked, and how the work moves from phase to phase.
+A project timeline creates value when another person can see what happens when, where the project may get blocked, and how the work progresses from phase to phase.
+That benefit does not require a complex visual system.

 A practical way to choose the best timeline maker for projects